MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/supporting-message-service-configuration.md

 ms.lasthandoff: 08/23/2018
 ms.locfileid: "22579337"
 ---
-# <a name="supporting-message-service-configuration"></a>Configuração do serviço de mensagens de suporte
+# <a name="supporting-message-service-configuration"></a>Suporte à configuração do serviço de mensagens

 **Aplica-se a**: Outlook 2013 | Outlook 2016